Behind the Scenes: What Happens at La Fête the Week Before Your Wedding

 When couples compare venue pricing, it's easy to focus on the dollar figure and the square footage.
 But the number that matters more is the hours of preparation that happen before you ever arrive on your wedding day.

-At La Fête, transparent pricing has always been important to us — our packages run from $2,300 to $3,990 depending on the package and day — because we want couples to understand exactly what they're getting and avoid any weird or surprise charges.
+At La Fête, transparent pricing has always been important to us — our packages run from $2,300 to $3,990 depending on the package and day — because we want you to understand exactly what you're getting and avoid any weird or surprise charges.

 But preparation is only part of the story.
-From your first inquiry to the moment you walk out after your reception, our team is singularly focused on four things: getting to know you — your vision, your vibe, and what makes your celebration uniquely yours — attention to detail, ease of the planning process, and clear, responsive communication.
-We believe customer service isn't a department — it's the whole job.
+From your first inquiry to the moment you walk out after your reception, our team is focused on four things: getting to know you — your vision, your vibe, what makes your celebration uniquely yours — attention to detail, ease of the planning process, and clear, responsive communication.
+We believe customer service isn't a department.
+It's the whole job.

 A wedding venue isn't just a room to celebrate.
 It's backed by a team that cares about getting the details right when you're not watching — and one that's genuinely invested in making your day everything you imagined.